16 Incredible First Nations Experiences Around Australia

 Wukalina Walk, Tas

-3/14On the cultural homeland of the Palawa people, the Bay of Fires (Larapuna) is one of Tasmania’s most stunning and well-known regions.
-This First Nations guided walk takes you into the wildly beautiful Larapuna and Wukalina (Mount William National Park) areas where you’ll hike over four days and learn traditional stories and cultural practices from your Palawa guides.
-You will also spend two nights in architect-designed domed huts and one in the Lighthouse Keepers Cottage.
+6/17The cultural homeland of the Palawa people, Larapuna (Bay of Fires) is one of Tasmania’s most stunning and well-known regions.
+This First Nations guided walk takes you into the wildly beautiful Larapuna and Wukalina (Mount William National Park) where you’ll hike over four days and learn traditional stories and cultural practices from your Palawa guides.
+You will also spend two nights in architect-designed domed huts and one in a lightkeepers cottage at Eddystone Point Lighthouse.

 Image credit: Koomal Dreaming